chartsquared/C-2/README.md

 ## Project Site

-Demonstration of the pre and post feedback of our ChartAJ is provided in our site[our project site](https://chartaj.github.io/).
+Demonstration of the pre and post feedback of our ChartAJ is provided in our site [our project site](https://chartaj.github.io/).

 ## ChartUIE